exfinium/socialmarket/README.md

 ### Meaningful communication
 Humans are generally more thoughtful and intentional when the stakes are tangible.
 By requiring interactions in a public forum to be backed by tangible value the hope is to facilitate more meaningful communication.
 ### Spontaneous order
 Provide a place for people to communicate and reward the communication of others and various patterns of talent and cooperation will emerge.
 If that place is devoid of arbitrary external regulation it will nevertheless become regulated by the sorting of the values of the participants.
+This system is technically and constitutionally geared for absolutely no editorial, economic, or social intervention.
 ### Proximal price
 Everything has a cost, a value, and a price.
 Many things seem free because the actual cost is hidden elsewhere.
 This system will make every effort reveal all costs proximally and specifically.
 Instead of a "free" service it will be an exceptionally cheap "user pays" service.
 As a consequence the participants are firmly the customer and not the product.
 ### Secrets impede trust